Have you noticed that one of your baby’s toes appears a little bit red or swollen near the toenail? Is this a sign of infection, or something else?

 Some babies simply grow curved toenails due to genetics.
-These nails will naturally curve down at the tip and cause pressure or grow inward (source).
+These nails will naturally curve down at the tip and cause pressure or grow inward.

 Another reason is improper nail cutting.
 As a mom whose little one has had several ingrown toenails, this was a bit of a shock.
 I always thought it was solely due to not cutting the nails, when, in fact, I was just doing it wrong.

-It turns out that trimming the nails too short and cutting them too close to the skin can also cause an ingrown toenail.
+It turns out that trimming the nails too short and cutting them too close to the skin can also contribute to ingrown toenails.
 The same goes for cutting them in a curved shape, as opposed to straight across (fingernails should be cut in a curved shape though).

 Home Remedies for Ingrown Toenails

 Unless you see signs of an infection, there’s no immediate need to rush to the pediatrician’s office.
-There are a few simple steps you can take at home, to ease the uncomfortable symptoms your little one is experiencing.
+There are a few simple steps you can try at home first, to ease the uncomfortable symptoms your little one is experiencing.

 Doctors recommend that you fill up a small tub with warm water.
 Add some mild soap and let your baby (or just their feet) soak for 10 minutes.
 The best reason for soaking with warm water is that it opens up the blood vessels that are kind of squished from the swelling, and allows the body’s natural killer cells to get in there and clean up the bacteria.
-It will also help to loosen the ingrown nail, and minimize pain and tenderness.
+It will also help to loosen the skin around the ingrown nail and minimize pain and tenderness.
 Don’t be concerned if it appears more red for a while after the warm soak, that is natural from the increased blood supply.

 One thing you should never try is “bathroom surgery.”
 Trying to dig out or cut the toenail away can worsen the condition.
 It may even increase the chance for infection (source).

 During this time, help the healing process by having your little one wear loose-fitting socks or shoes when outside.
-However, when you’re home, let them walk or crawl barefoot if the temperature allows for it.
+However, when you’re home, let them walk or crawl barefoot as much as possible if the temperature allows for it.

 After a few days, you’ll likely see an improvement.
-However, if it doesn’t improve or is getting worse, consult your pediatrician.
+However, if it doesn’t start getting better or seems to be getting worse, consult your pediatrician.

 How to Prevent Ingrown Toenails